rizkyhhh/inventory-management/README.md

 npm install
 npm run dev

-4️⃣ Start the Laravel Server
-php artisan serve
+4️⃣ Start the Laravel Server using xampp and phpmyadmin php artisan serve
 Open http://127.0.0.1:8000 in your browser.

+5️⃣ How to navigate
+# register from http://127.0.0.1:8000 and sign in
+# http://127.0.0.1:8000/products to see product management
+# http://127.0.0.1:8000/locations to see location management